lawrenceevalyn/Olli-game/README.md

 ### July 8, 2017

 Today is an experiment in seeing how well I can get my parser and my lexicon to work together when I only MOSTLY understand how either one works...

+But it seems to have been a successful one!
+The parser now uses the lexicon to understand phrases like "go north" and "Run North," and it can EVEN handle one-letter shortcuts!
+(Or, well, it handles those shortcuts by saying "shortcut" but I can add in the actual desired response to each shortcut later.)

 ### July 6 2017